 Camp History: Driver, 2011 – 2017 Oregon Session 2

 The kitchen coordinator plans all menus, orders and shops for food, trains and supervises the kitchen staff.

 Franny is a lifelong unschooler who attended school for the 3rd grade and 4 years of college which was plenty but not regrettable.

-As of the writing of this bio Franny has lived in Minneapolis for two full years and is liking living with seasons again, midwest thunderstorms, chains of lakes and biking home down the same street every day.
-Having grown up in the rural midwest and then spending 9 years living in the bay area of California this feels like coming home and in the year since she last updated this bio she has invested a lot of time and energy and effort into making Minneapolis feel like home by cultivating relationships, getting the garden half of the yard cleaner and cleaner and getting involved in the community.
+As of the writing of this bio Franny has lived in Minneapolis for three full years and is liking living with seasons again, midwest thunderstorms, chains of lakes and biking home down the same street every day.
+Having grown up in the rural midwest and then spending 9 years living in the bay area of CA this feels like home.
+This year has brought a lot of changes, a move into a beautiful sunny house by the park and the realization that maybe camping is not terrible.